Luke Maile Player Props: Reds vs. Dodgers

 Luke Maile At The Plate

-- Maile is hitting .237 with three doubles, three home runs and four walks.
+- Maile is batting .226 with three doubles, three home runs and four walks.

-- In 13.0% of his games this year, he has hit a long ball, and 4.7% of his trips to the dish.
+- Looking at the 24 games he has played this year, he's went deep in three of them (12.5%), and in 4.5% of his trips to the plate.

-- In four games this year (17.4%), Maile has picked up an RBI, including two games with multiple runs batted in.
+- In four games this season (16.7%), Maile has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.